flucoma/fav.js/Readme.md

-## fad.js
+## fav.js

-A javascript library for flexible audio displays
+A javascript library for flexible audio visualization